orbingol/NURBS-Python/README.rst

 It comes with on-the-fly shape visualization options, knot vector and surface grid generators, and more.

 NURBS-Python is a pure Python library, therefore there are no external C/C++ or FORTRAN dependencies or any compilation steps during installation.
-It is tested with Python v2.7.x, Python v3.3.x and later versions.
-The Python 2 and 3 compatibility library ``six`` will be automatically installed during NURBS-Python setup.
+It is tested with Python v2.7.x, Python v3.4.x and later versions.

 Branch Information
 ------------------